The digital advertising ecosystem is complicated and opaque. Over time, this has created an environment where fraud is

 And they want clear and straightforward answers to those questions.

-Thankfully, there have been three major developments that are revolutionizing transparency in the industry.
+Thankfully, there have been three significant developments that are revolutionizing transparency in the industry.

 Ads.txt was one of the industry’s first big transparency initiatives.
 You might know this as a text file that lives on your site that lets buyers see the companies authorized to sell advertising for your site.
 (While many publishers have to manage this for themselves, it’s something we manage directly for most AdThrivers!)

 Ads.txt helps buyers know where to spend their money safely.
-They know not to buy ads from a given website if those ad spaces are available through an intermediary that is not listed in that site’s ads.txt file.
+They know not to buy ads from a given website if those ad spaces are available through an intermediary not listed in that site’s Ads.txt file.
 Ads.txt was a massive win for advertisers and had a significant impact on cutting down on fraud.

-The second initiative is called Sellers.json.
-In the same way ads.txt lets a publisher show what companies sell its inventory, Sellers.json allows an intermediary (that’s how AdThrive is classified) to show advertisers the publishers it works with.
+In the same way, ads.txt lets a publisher show what companies sell its inventory, a Sellers.json file allows an intermediary (that’s how AdThrive is classified) to show advertisers the publishers it works with.
 It provides a way to double-check ads.txt and lets advertisers protect against other types of fraudulent sellers.

 Sellers.json is a large JSON file that lists every domain we represent and answers the question for advertisers, “When I spend this money, who is getting paid?”
 Specifically, they want to know the name of the company or person who receives the checks.

 3. SupplyChain object

 There’s one more new transparency specification, called SupplyChain object.
 This one really gets into the weeds by tying every single ad impression to a particular site and a specific intermediary.
 This way buyers can confirm that a given ad impression they’re bidding on came only through approved channels!

 What does this mean for publishers?

 We’re extremely supportive of these transparency standards and how they help everyone in the industry who is doing things the right way.
 So much so that we’ve joined the Interactive Advertising Bureau (IAB), the industry trade group that sets all of the standards around digital advertising.